DMVerfurth/RTJS/README.md

 # About
 This was my first attempt at building a ray tracer.
-This project was done on a school provided chromebook my sophmore year of high school.
+This project was done on a school provided chromebook during my sophomore year of high school.
 I will not be making updates or improvements to this project because of the nostalgia that it holds (starting over with my current knowledge would result in a better product anyway).

 # Linking
 Link this library in your html file before any other scripts `<script src='/rtjs.js'></script>`